-The Company’s strategy is to build shareholder value through the exploration and development of its existing assets, by seeking to add new high-potential assets and by evaluating potentially value-enhancing corporate transactions.
+The Group’s strategy is to build shareholder value through the exploration and development of its existing assets, while seeking potential new opportunities.

-The Netherlands Acquisition substantially increased the size and scale of the HALO’s operations in 2017.
-The Company’s strategy has continued to focus on lower-risk assets with well understood geology, near-term commercial potential, access to (or ownership of) infrastructure situated in established hydrocarbon basins and stable fiscal jurisdictions such as the Netherlands and the UK.
+The Group’s strategy has continued to focus on lower-risk assets with well-understood geology, nearterm commercial potential, access to (or ownership of) infrastructure situated in established hydrocarbon basins and stable fiscal jurisdictions such as the Netherlands and the UK.

 In 2019 HALO’s results reflect the effects of a weaker gas price resulting in falling revenues, and the unsuccessful drilling campaign in the UK Andromeda licence, leading to an impairment charge of £20.8m in the period.
 There was progress in other aspects of the portfolio; notably, the awards of new licences in F4 and F5 offshore Netherlands.

 We were also pleased to report that we were able to place Surety Bonds of €25m with Aspen American Insurance Company to cover the company’s Decommissioning Security Agreements, in respect of the

 offshore Netherlands licences.